llfbandit/immutable_model/immutable_model_gen/README.md

-This library aims to provide code generation for immutable models with value comparison `==` and `copyWith` methods.
+This library provides code generation for immutable models with value comparison `==` and `copyWith` methods.

 Project targets:
 - Standard syntax.